 The first 12 months are critical for the skeletal growth required to achieve liveweight targets at 22 months.

 Objectives Make sure there’s enough high quality pasture to achieve liveweight targets.
-Make sure rising one-year-olds are 40% of mature weight at nine months and 60% at 15 months.
+Make sure rising one-year-olds are 30% of mature liveweight at six months and 60% at 15 months.
 Make sure the grazier and stock owner agree on expectations and responsibilities.
 Maintain monitoring with regular weighing, reporting and communication.
 Agree on a mating plan in advance.
 Tasks Weight Record weights regularly, compare against target weights and deal with poor doers appropriately.
 Feed Agree on a feed plan that guarantees good quality pasture and supplementary feed, if necessary.
 Discuss winter feed types and seek advice, if required.
 Health Create and implement an agreed action plan if heifers fall below agreed thresholds.
 Stick to the animal health plan as set up with the vet and agree who calls the vet.
 Monitor Keep in touch with the grazier regularly and visit the heifers if possible.
 Discuss strategies for unexpected events.